mt-support/tribe-ext-limit-week-view-time-range/readme.txt

 Activating this extension will give you the possibility to set which time range is shown in the week view.

+Please note, this extension works only with the legacy (V1) views.
+It does NOT support the redesigned (V2) views.

 == Installation ==

 Install and activate like any other plugin!